LaunchMenu/LaunchMenu/packages/launcher/readme.md

 ### Distributing

 After having called `yarn build` one can create a distribution for the platform they are currently on by running `yarn dist`.
 This will generate the installer and place it in the `dist` folder.

+### Issues and Fixes

+#### hdiutil exited with code `ERR_ELECTRON_BUILDER_CANNOT_EXECUTE`

+Seems like this occurs when Electron-builder tries to overwrite a DMG file which has been opened by another file browser.
+If you use Finder, make sure the DMG volume is ejected and try again.
+If this fails, relaunch Finder application (Alt+RightClick on the logo in the dock and select relaunch).
+If this fails, restart your mac and try again.

+Hopefully this will fix the error.

+> Note: this can also occur when you try to build 2 separate DMGs to the same path.